moby/moby/docs/sources/articles/dockerfile_best-practices.md

 auto-extraction into the image, as in `ADD rootfs.tar.xz /`.

 Because image size matters, using `ADD` to fetch packages from remote URLs is strongly discouraged; you should use `curl` or `wget` instead.
-That way you can, where possible, delete the files you no longer need after they’ve been extracted without having to add another layer in your image.
+That way you can delete the files you no longer need after they’ve been extracted and you won't have to add another layer in your image.
 For example, you should avoid doing things like:

     ADD http://example.com/big.tar.xz /usr/src/things/
     RUN tar -xJf /usr/src/things/big.tar.xz -C /usr/src/things